Tianjin Grand Theatre

 Tianjin Grand Theatre, also known as the Tianjin Cultural Centre Grand Theatre, is located on the east side of the Tianjin Cultural Centre, Hexi District, Tianjin City, People's Republic of China.
 It is the largest venue in the Tianjin Cultural Centre.
 Designed by German GMP architectural company, the theatre adopts the style of modernist architecture.
-The construction of the Tianjin Grand Theatre started in 2009, completed and put into use on April 22, 2012.
-Its total construction space amounts to 105,000 m².
+The construction of the Tianjin Grand Theatre started in 2009 and was completed and put into use on April 22, 2012.
+Its total construction space amounts to 105,000 m2.
 The theatre can seat 3,600 people, and costs 1.533 billion RMB in total.

 Operas, dances, musicals, symphonies, Chinese modern dramas, and Chinese operas are all performed in the Tianjin Grand Theatre.
 The number of various performances staged in a year reaches 300.

 History

 Tianjin Grand Auditorium

 The Tianjin Grand Theatre grew out of the Tianjin Grand Auditorium located in 24 You Yi Road, He Xi District, Tianjin.
-The Tianjin Grand Auditorium was the convention centre of the Tianjin Hotel architectural complex.
+The Tianjin Grand Auditorium was the convention center of the Tianjin Hotel architectural complex.
 Its construction started in 1959, and completed in 1961.
 Wang Yayuan from the Tianjin Industrial Architectural Design Institute, Ministry of Architecture and Construction, led the designing work for the auditorium.
-As the largest hotel complex and auditorium at that time, its construction space amounted to 32,700 m².
+As the largest hotel complex and auditorium at that time, its construction space amounted to 32,700 m2.
 Its architectural style emulated the Great Hall of the People.
 Managed by Tianjin municipal government, the major function of the auditorium was to receive guests, hold all sorts of governmental meetings and other performances.
-Since its completion, all previous meetings of CPC Tianjin Municipal Committee and Municipal People's Congress, Political Consultative conferences, and government hosted large-scale activities were held here.
+Since its completion, all previous meetings of Chinese Communist Party Tianjin Municipal Committee and Municipal People's Congress, Political Consultative conferences, and government hosted large-scale activities were held here.
 In 1976, the front building of Tianjin hotel was reinforced for better earthquake resistance.

 In 2000, the re-construction of the auditorium started.
 Tianjin Construction Engineering Group's holding subsidiary, the Sanjian company took charge of the construction work.
 In August, the medium-sized theatre was first re-constructed.
 On the 15th of December, its re-construction was completed and then started operating.
 On August 18, 2001, the grand theatre and vestibule of the small theatre began their re-construction.
 On March 30, 2002, the project was completed.
 The re-constructed auditorium was then named as ‘Tianjin Grand Theatre’ on the basis of the change of its function.
-Zhang Lichang, the then Communist Party Secretary of Tianjin wrote the tablet to commemorate.
+Zhang Lichang, the then Chinese Communist Party Committee Secretary of Tianjin wrote the tablet to commemorate.
 From 2002 to 2012, the Tianjin Grand Theatre and Tianjin Grand Auditorium were actually ‘one organization with two names’.
 Different names would be used when different activities were held.
 For government conferences, meetings or official activities, ‘Tianjin Grand Auditorium’ would be adopted as the name.
 For commercial activities and performances, the name ‘Tianjin Grand Theatre’ would be used.